simena86/simena86.github.com/source/_posts/2013-08-12-hand-tracking-and-recognition-with-opencv.markdown

 {% img /images/handRecognition/gesture_flowchart.png 420 200  %}

-The hand tracking is based on color recognitin.
-The program is therefor initialized by sampling color from the hand:
+The hand tracking is based on color recognition.
+The program is therefore initialized by sampling color from the hand:

 {% img /images/handRecognition/waitforpalm.png  %}